Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/156_Binary_Tree_Upside_Down.md

         TreeNode* new_root = upsideDownBinaryTree(root->left);
         cur_left->right = root;
         cur_left->left = cur_right;
-        /** now the root node become the child node, so we need to clear the left & right sub node to avoid cycles**/ root->left = nullptr;
+        // Now the root node become the child node, so we need to clear
+        // the left & right sub node to avoid cycles. root->left = nullptr;
         root->right = nullptr;
         return new_root;